Muhammad Nawaz Sharif University of Engineering & Technology

 The Muhammad Nawaz Sharif University of Engineering and Technology (MNSUET) is a public university located in Multan, Punjab, Pakistan.
 It was established in 2012 on the initiative of Chief Minister Punjab Mian Muhammad Shahbaz Sharif.
 The Act of Muhammad Nawaz Sharif University of Engineering and Technology Multan was approved in 2014.
 The university is named after Nawaz Sharif.

 Administration

 The university has following administrative offices:

 Office of the Vice Chancellor

-Prof. Dr. Muhammad Kamran joined Muhammad Nawaz Sharif University of Engineering & Technology, Multan as Vice Chancellor on September 10, 2022.
+Prof. Dr. Tauseef Aized joined Muhammad Nawaz Sharif University of Engineering & Technology, Multan as Vice Chancellor on September 10, 2025.
 Engr.
 Kamran Umer is working as PS to the Vice Chancellor.

 Office of the Registrar

 Engr.
 Dr. Asim Umer, Chairman ChE Department is working as Registrar of the University.

 Office of the Treasurer

 Dr. Asifa Maqbool (Lecturer, Management Sciences Department) is working as Additional Treasurer of MNS UET on additional charge basis.

 Office of the Controller of the Examinations

 Engr.
 Dr. Ayyaz Ahmad, Associate Professor, ChE Department is working as Controller of the Examinations of the University.